-Note 1: The most significant Scope 3 emissions of cement plants inventored since 2018 are upstream transportation and uistrubution, and the upstream induced emissions and uovinated and experiment of purchased electricity of the Operation Headquarters.
-Note 2: The types of GHG emissions from Taiwan RMC Plants only include CO2 emissions from gasoline, diesel (added in 2022), and electricity purchased.
-Note 3: Scope 2 emissions of Taiwan are calculated with reference to the 2021 electricity emissions coefficient of 0.509 kg CO2e/kWh announced by the Bureau of Energy, Ministry of Economic Affairs; the electricity emissions coefficient of Mainland China adopts the latest data announced by the local government of the region where each plant operates.
+Note 1: The most significant Scope 3 emissions of cement plants inventoried since 2018 are "upstream transportation and distribution", and the upstream indirect emissions and downstream leas of purchased electricity of the Operation Headquarters.
+Note 2: The types of CHG emissions from Taiwan RMC Plants only include CO: emissions from gasoline, cliesel (added in 2022), and electricity purchased.
+Note 3: Scope 2: emissions of Taiwan RMC Plants only include CO: emissions from gasoline, cliesel (added in 2022), and electricity purchased.
+Note 3: Scope 2: emissions of Taiwan ecolulated with reference to the 2021 electricity emissions coefficient 01.0398 (by OoLWNH amounced by the Bureau of Energy, Ministry of Economic Afrian; the electricity emissions coefficient of Mainland China adopts the latest data amounced by the local government of the region where each plant operates.
+Note 4: Grinding stations in Mainland China were included into the calculation of GHG emissions from 2022; therefore, there is no data for the previous 3 years.
+Note 5: 5 The Taiwan plants conducts thick-party audits and audits the latest data mounced by the local government is a managing third-party audits on a uniform basis.

-Note 4: Circling stations in Mainland China were included into the calculation of GHG emissions from 2022; therefore, there is no data for the previous 3 years.
-Note 5: The Taiwan plants conducts third-party audits annually, and the Mainland China Plants cooperate with respective local governments in arranging third-party audits on a uniform basis.
-Note 6: Because the Low-Carbon R&D Center was added into the scope of inventory, the GHG emissions of the headquarters in Taiwan for 2022 increased compared to 2021.
+Note 6: Because the Low-Carbon R&D Center was added into the scope of inventory, the GHG emissions of the headquarters in Taiwan for 2022 incre ased compared to 2021